Wideband Gaussian Noise Model of Nonlinear Distortions From Semiconductor Optical Amplifiers: Introduction

-The implementation of (E)GN models is complex and often requires numerical evaluation of multidimensional integrals.
-They may not necessarily be available to SOA designers.
-Even though closed-form GN~\cite{Semrau2019,Buglia2023,Buglia2024} and EGN models~\cite{Zefreh2020,Zefreh2021,Jiang2024,Poggiolini2025} have been obtained for QoT prediction and to speed up UWB system optimization, they are not easily interpretable.
-Simple closed-form results, on the other hand, are useful to provide general intuition, preliminary performance estimates or to inform general system design considerations.
-Closed-form GN model results have, for example, informed the well-known LOGO(N) link optimization strategy~\cite{Poggiolini2013} which assumes incoherent nonlinear noise accumulation across spans, as well as the widely used '3 dB-rule', which asserts that at optimum launch power, the amplified spontaneous emission (ASE) equals twice the nonlinear noise power~\cite{Poggiolini2014}.
+While accurate, the implementation of (E)GN models is complex and requires numerical evaluation of multidimensional integrals.
+Closed-form GN~\cite{Semrau2019,Buglia2023,Buglia2024} and EGN models~\cite{Zefreh2020,Zefreh2021,Jiang2024,Poggiolini2025} facilitate fast QoT prediction and speed up UWB system optimization, but are not always easily interpretable.
+Simple closed-form results~\cite{Poggiolini2012}, on the other hand, are useful to provide general intuition, preliminary performance estimates or to inform general system design considerations.
+Closed-form GN models have, for example, informed link-optimization heuristics, such as the LOGO(N) strategy~\cite{Poggiolini2013}, which assumes incoherent nonlinear noise accumulation across spans, and underpin the widely used ‘3 dB rule’, which states that at the optimum launch power the amplified spontaneous emission (ASE) equals twice the nonlinear noise power~\cite{Poggiolini2014}.
 A closed-form model for SOAs has so far been lacking.

 \IEEEpubidadjcol